-This is going to be a spicy post, friends!
-Personally, I don’t like things REALLY spicy.
+This is going to be a spicy post, my friend!
+Personally, I don't like things REALLY spicy.
 I like a little bit of heat, but nothing that sends me looking for a tall glass of milk.
 My husband, on the other hand, LOVES spicy!
-If he doesn’t start sweating, it isn’t spicy enough.
+If he doesn't start sweating, it isn't spicy enough.
 In an effort to get my family eating more fermented foods, I decided to ferment some jalapeños to have on hand in the fridge!
 They would be ready for an impromptu salsa, guacamole, and of course, nachos!
 Or quesadillas.
 Or on a fork.
 Just for him.

 I started with a bunch of jalapeños from the Farmer's Market.
 I wanted enough to fill a quart sized jar.
 I ended up slicing twenty jalapeños, but it all depends on size of course.
 I placed all of my jalapeño rings in the jar along with a teaspoon of salt and a quarter cup of whey.
 I added the lid and set out to forget about them for a week.

 My husband, though, kept asking me when they would be ready.
 Over the course of a week, they dulled in color, became cloudy and, upon opening, they fizzed up like a soda can!
 They were ready!
 I sampled one and couldn't get through it.
 HOT!!
 My husband said they were good, but could be saltier.
 I will do more salt next time.
 That way they will be more “pickled” and that is what I am going for.